DojunPark/NLP_BigCamp_at_SNU/README.md

 ## Day 5

-If you do morphological analysis, <br/>
-I should have eaten ...
-Analysis of meaningless relationship between morphemes becomes <br/>
 Korean has other issues related to embedding <br/>
 The basic idea of Word2vec is skip-gram (prediction of surrounding words as a central word) / cbow <br/>